Massive winter storm brings snow, strong winds, frigid cold

-MINNEAPOLIS (AP) — Brutal winter weather bringing snow, dangerous gusts of wind and bitter cold settled over much of the northern U.S. on Wednesday, shutting down roadways, closing schools and businesses and prompting dire warnings for people to stay home.
+PIERRE, S.D.
+(AP) — Brutal winter weather hammered the northern U.S. Wednesday with “whiteout” snow, dangerous wind gusts and bitter cold, shutting down roadways, closing schools and businesses and prompting dire warnings for people to stay home.

-The massive storm with blizzard-like conditions to the north were part of a wild weather day across the U.S. Wind gusts, combined with snow and rain, forced closure of a long stretch of interstate highway in the Southwest.
-Meanwhile, many places in the mid-Atlantic down to Florida are expected to see record high temperatures — in some cases up to 40 degrees above normal.
+The massive storm with blizzard-like conditions to the north was part of a wild weather day across the U.S. Strong winds knocked out power for tens of thousands in California.
+Wind gusts, combined with snow and rain, forced closure of a long stretch of interstate highway in the Southwest.
+Meanwhile, the mid-Atlantic down to Florida will see record high temperatures — in some cases up to 40 degrees above normal.

-Many schools throughout the Dakotas, Minnesota and Wisconsin were called off for Wednesday, ahead of the storm.
+Schools throughout the Dakotas, Minnesota and Wisconsin were called off Wednesday.
 Offices closed, and so did the Minnesota Legislature.
-South Dakota Gov. Kristi Noem shut down state executive branch offices in several parts of the state, and employees were working remotely.
+South Dakota Gov. Kristi Noem shut down state executive branch offices in several parts of the state, and employees worked remotely.

-“Please change travel plans if your are coming towards Wyoming, waiting to go west from Cheyenne or Laramie on I-80, or waiting to go east on I-80 from Rock Springs,” the Wyoming Department of Transportation posted on Facebook.
-“A major winter storm and multi-day closures are likely on Interstates and secondary roads throughout Wyoming!”
+“A major winter storm and multi-day closures are likely on Interstates and secondary roads throughout Wyoming!” the state Transportation Department said on Facebook.

-Michelle Wilson said business was slow at the Denny’s where she works in Fargo, North Dakota, where the morning temperatures was minus 11 degrees Fahrenheit (minus 24 degrees Celsius).
-Wilson wasn’t surprised — people know better than to venture out when the weather turns this dangerous.

-“When the wind picks up and your in a flat land like North Dakota, it’s whiteout conditions immediately,” Wilson said.

 Temperatures in the nation's northern tier could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 degrees Fahrenheit (minus 32 degrees Celsius) Friday in Grand Forks, North Dakota.
 Wind chills may fall to minus 50 degrees Fahrenheit (minus 46 degrees Celsius), said Nathan Rick, a meteorologist in Grand Forks.

-Wind gusts may reach 50 mph in western and central Minnesota, resulting in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.
+Wind gusts may reach 50 mph (80 kph) in western and central Minnesota, resulting in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

-According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
-31 through Nov.
-3, 1991 — known as the Halloween Blizzard.
-The second-largest was 21.1 inches of snow from Nov.
-29 through Dec.
-1, 1985.
-The Twin Cities got 20 inches of snow on Jan.
-22 and Jan.
-23, 1982.

-Hardware store owners said residents were generally taking the forecast in stride.

-California was also preparing for the latest in a series of winter storms as winds that began blowing Tuesday brought the potential for rain, snow and hail for much of the state.
-A “major snow event” was possible in foothills and mountains near Los Angeles, with several inches predicted even for elevations as low as 1,000 feet, the weather service said.

-Daytime temperatures in Southern California were unlikely to get out of the low to mid-50s and potentially damaging winds reaching 50 mph were predicted along the central coast, with gusts of 70 mph possible in mountains.
+The storm will make its way toward the East Coast later this week.
+Places that don’t get snow may get dangerous amounts of ice.
+Forecasters expect up to a half-inch of ice in parts of southern Michigan, northern Illinois and some eastern states.

+As the northern U.S. deals with a winter blast, the mid-Atlantic and Southeast could experience record warmth Wednesday.

+In Fargo, North Dakota, the Wednesday morning temperature was minus 11 degrees Fahrenheit (minus 24 degrees Celsius), so server Michelle Wilson wasn't surprised by the small crowd at the Denny's where she works.

+“When the wind picks up and you're in a flat land like North Dakota, it’s whiteout conditions immediately,” Wilson said.

 Salter reported from O'Fallon, Missouri.
-Julie Walker in New York, Amy Forliti in Minneapolis, Steve Karnowski in St. Paul, Minnesota, Scott McFetridge in Des Moines, Iowa, Margaret Stafford in Kansas City, Missouri, and Christopher Weber in Los Angeles contributed to this report.
+Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.

 Credit: AP